CERI-KRISP/SARS-Cov-2-Africa-dashboard/README.md

 3. `streamlit run app.py`

 ## Data
-You can run the dashboard using GISAID data or your own data through a csv file
+You can run the dashboard using GISAID metadata or setup to automatically from GISAID API.
-### Using your own data
+### Using metadata
-Fill the csv with your data in `data/database_template.csv`
+1. Define the environment variable with your option: `export SARSCOV2_DATA="metadata"`
+2. Generate or update `data/metadata.csv` file:
+   1. Run R script in `source/generate_africa_df.R <Excel file path>`
+   2. Example: `Rscript source/generate_africa_df.R  data/africa_all_data_versions/Africa_all_data_4dec_gooddates.xlsx`

-### Using GISAID data
+### Using API
+1. Define the environment variable with your option: `export SARSCOV2_DATA="GISAID_API"`
-1. Work with GISAID to get a data agreement.
+2. Work with GISAID to get a data agreement.
-2. Define the following environment variables:
+3. Define the following environment variables:
 ~~~
 GISAID_URL
 GISAID_USERNAME